The Alabama Freedom Center for the Blind (AFCB) Structured Discovery Curriculum

 Bi-Weekly, students will learn skills related to job readiness such as qualities of a good employee, résumé-building, interview skills, professional attire, etc. AIDB and ADRS Case Managers and Job Coaches will work with students individually to determine the path for a career and/or postsecondary placement after graduating Alabama's Structured Discovery program.

 In this philosophy or seminar class, students may discuss how they feel about blindness, situations they encounter with the public, employment related topics, etc. This class is, in essence, an attitude adjustment class.

 Seminar offers a supportive and safe environment where students can express themselves and process their experiences with people, including instructors, who have gone through the same challenges.
 Having instructors who have worked through the same experiences as the students are encountering is invaluable as this makes it possible for the instructors to advise and guide the students in ways that no one else can.
 Blind instructors, who are living proof that people who are blind can lead normal, self-sufficient and successful lives give students hope, validation, and proof to the truth of what is being taught.
 This is crucial!

 Students will have ample opportunities for area field and shopping trips and use of partnering agency facilities, like the Lakeshore Foundation.

 Students will be assigned a student and a staff mentor and likewise, will be provided information about consumer groups of and for the blind and encouraged to participate in their activities.
-Participation in consumer groups provides students with exposure to individuals who are blind/low vision who are actively participating in society, working, volunteering, and living normal lives.
-During the summer, students will have the opportunity to work with children who are blind and low vision in camps offered by the AIDB.
+Participation in consumer groups provides students with exposure to individuals who are blind who are actively participating in society, working, volunteering, and living normal lives.
+During the summer, students will have the opportunity to work with children who are blind in camps offered by the AIDB.